moldi-dev/allora/README.md

 Welcome to Allora (backend only) application!
 This Spring Boot application is built to manage the users and their orders, products and reviews.
 All the data is stored in a PostgreSQL database.
-This assignment constitutes the final project for the "Software Engineering" course during the 3rd year of college.

 ## Features
 - Sign up and sign in